Gypsy Rider

 "Gypsy Rider" is a song written by Gene Clark, and performed by Clark and Carla Olson on the album So Rebellious a Lover, released 1987.
-The song was released as the A-side on a promo single the following year, given away for free with issue #24 of Bucketfull of Brains magazine.
+The song was released as the A-side on a promo single the following year, given away for free with issue No. 24 of Bucketfull of Brains magazine.
 The B-side was "Flyaway" performed by The Seers.

 Rolling Stone ranked "Gypsy Rider" as one of his 21 best songs.

 Midnight Choir's version

 The Norwegian band Midnight Choir recorded a version of the song, which was released as a promotional single and on their debut album, both during 1994.

 The song was also included on their compilation album, All Tomorrows Tears: The Best of Midnight Choir, released in 2005.